bhawley45/Pigs/README.md

 ## Art Assets

-The "Kings and Pigs" asset pack from itch.io lays the visual groundwork for the game.
-After doing some staging for the levels I decided to add some custom sprites and animations, using GIMP, to help sell the environment.
-I was fairly new to GIMP at the time but the challenge of matching the styling of the original pack was a fun learning experience.
+The "Kings and Pigs" asset pack from itch.io lays groundwork for the game.
+After doing some staging for the levels I decided to add some custom sprites and animations to help blend the environment.
+I decided to use GIMP, which I was fairly new to at the time, but the challenge of matching the art style of the original pack was a fun learning experience.

 ## Game Development